5 Tips on How to Make Your Sponges Last Longer

 1. Start snipping!

 Chances are, you don’t need an entire sponge.
 You could probably get away with half of a sponge when it comes to scrubbing your sink, counters, etc. Give it a try and start snipping.
 Take a hefty pair of kitchen scissors and just snip the sponge down the center.
 See if half does the job for you, while keeping the second half stashed away until you need it.
-This will make each sponge last twice as long as usual since you are only using half.
+This will make each sponge last twice as long as usual since you are only using half hence a way of how to make your sponge last for longer.

 2. Fill er’ up.